What does SEND mean and what is the 'school offer'?

 - If your child qualifies for an Education, Health and Care plan (ECHP), the assessment of your child’s needs identifies something that is significantly different from what is usually available, there may be additional funding allocated.
 You will be told if this means you are eligible for a personal budget and this must be used to fund the agreed plan.
 For students who have an EHCP, our focus is that their needs are met and their objectives worked on.
 This is often better achieved by pooling resources e.g. running interventions for small groups.

 - We are a child and family centred school, so you can be involved in the decision making about your child’s support – you should arrange to talk to your child’s teacher to discuss any concerns.
 We will discuss with you whether your child’s understanding and behaviour are the same at school and at home and will take this into account when determining how to help your child make progress.

-- You may write a short note or email school, should you need to make an appointment.
-In some cases, we make an arrangement with parents to have a home – school book to support your child’s learning.
+- In some cases, we make an arrangement with parents to have a home – school book to support your child’s learning.

-- We hold review meetings for children with SEND and in some cases, where appropriate, hold a formal annual review where you are expected to attend and give your views.
+- We hold review meetings for children on the SEND register and in some cases, where appropriate, hold a formal annual review where you are expected to attend and give your views.
 Teachers and parents are encouraged to have as many informal conversations as are necessary to help progress your child’s learning.

 - We have an active PTFA and actively encourage parents to volunteer in the school.